Hari31416/SavorScore/overview.md

 2.  **Component Structure:**

     - Integrate the new `RestaurantsPage` and `DishesPage`.
-    - Update `AddJudgmentPage` and `EditJudgmentPage` to fetch lists of existing restaurants and dishes from the backend to populate dropdowns.
+    - Update `AddRatingPage` and `EditRatingPage` to fetch lists of existing restaurants and dishes from the backend to populate dropdowns.
-    - Ensure `JudgmentCard` and `JudgmentDetailPage` can display the details from the populated `dish` and `restaurant` objects.
+    - Ensure `RatingCard` and `RatingDetailPage` can display the details from the populated `dish` and `restaurant` objects.

 3.  **Routing (Same, with new routes for restaurants and dishes).**

 4.  **State Management:**

-    - You'll now have more data to manage: list of judgments, list of restaurants, list of dishes.
+    - You'll now have more data to manage: list of ratings, list of restaurants, list of dishes.
     - Consider fetching these lists once and storing them in a shared context or higher-level component to avoid refetching.

 5.  **API Integration:**

     - New `axios` calls for `/api/restaurants` and `/api/dishes`.
-    - Ensure judgment fetch calls correctly handle the populated data.
+    - Ensure rating fetch calls correctly handle the populated data.

 6.  **Forms:**

     - Develop forms for adding/editing restaurants and dishes.
-    - Modify the judgment form to use select elements for linking to existing restaurant/dish records.
+    - Modify the rating form to use select elements for linking to existing restaurant/dish records.

 7.  **Styling (Same).**